Learn how to tell if your baby is having an allergic reaction, and steps you should take if your baby develops one.

 - This is why it’s important to have two Epi-pens ready at all times.

-Food allergy reactions are scary, but parents can introduce allergens safely and easily with Ready, Set, Food!
-According to new clinical guidelines, it is recommended to introduce infants to common allergy-causing foods early and often, between 4-11 months of age.
+Food allergy reactions are scary, but parents can introduce allergens safely and easily with Ready.
+Set.
+Food!
+According to new clinical guidelines, it is recommended to introduce infants to common allergens foods early and often, between 4-11 months of age.
 In fact, before your baby turns 1 is the safest time to introduce these foods, according to recent research.